Single-token vs Two-token Blockchain Tokenomics: A two-token model

-In this section, we study the implications of no buy back in the two-token model.
-As for the single token setting, we aim at equilibria where the system does not need to buy back tokens of either type.
+In this section, we study the implications of no buyback in the two-token model.
+As for the single token setting, we aim at equilibria where the system does not need to buyback tokens of either type.

-\begin{definition}[no buy back two tokens] We say that a symmetric equilibrium in the two-token model satisfies the no buy back condition if no additional tokens (of either type) are bought at any round by the system, that is, $m \tm{\buyB{i}} \geq n \tm{\sellB{j}}$ and $m \tm{\buyA{i}} \geq n \tm{\sellA{j}}$. \end{definition}
+\begin{definition}[no buyback two tokens] We say that a symmetric equilibrium in the two-token model satisfies the no buyback condition if no additional tokens (of either type) are bought at any round by the system, that is, $m \tm{\buyB{i}} \geq n \tm{\sellB{j}}$ and $m \tm{\buyA{i}} \geq n \tm{\sellA{j}}$. \end{definition}

+The following theorem provides a bound on the rewards that depends only on the next round's service value.
+The main advantage of the two-token model is that rewards can be adjusted ``immediately'' to the service value fluctuations, and they need to be low only when the latter is low.
+The mechanism in Section~\ref{sec:stable-price-mechanism-two} implements this idea.

-\begin{theorem} In any generic symmetric equilibrium, there is a maximum monetary reward for validators in terms of tokens $\tokenB$ that can be awarded without violating the no buy back condition.
+\begin{theorem} In any generic symmetric equilibrium, there is a maximum monetary reward for validators in terms of tokens $\tokenB$ that can be awarded without violating the no buyback condition.
 In particular, it must hold